simuxakadiscgolfgod/Space-Weather/README.md

 ## 3-day Forecast
 ```
 :Product: 3-Day Forecast
-:Issued: 2024 May 13 0030 UTC
+:Issued: 2024 May 14 0030 UTC
 # Prepared by the U.S. Dept. of Commerce, NOAA, Space Weather Prediction Center
 #
 A. NOAA Geomagnetic Activity Observation and Forecast

-The greatest observed 3 hr Kp over the past 24 hours was 7 (NOAA Scale
+The greatest observed 3 hr Kp over the past 24 hours was 6 (NOAA Scale
-G3).
+G2).
-The greatest expected 3 hr Kp for May 13-May 15 2024 is 6.67 (NOAA Scale
+The greatest expected 3 hr Kp for May 14-May 16 2024 is 5.67 (NOAA Scale
-G3).
+G2).

-NOAA Kp index breakdown May 13-May 15 2024
+NOAA Kp index breakdown May 14-May 16 2024

-             May 13       May 14       May 15
+             May 14       May 15       May 16
-00-03UT       6.67 (G3)    3.67         3.67
+00-03UT       3.67         5.00 (G1)    2.33
-03-06UT       5.67 (G2)    4.67 (G1)    3.67
+03-06UT       3.33         3.67         2.00
-06-09UT       4.67 (G1)    3.67         2.67
+06-09UT       2.67         3.00         2.67
-09-12UT       4.00         3.00         2.33
+09-12UT       2.33         2.33         2.33
-12-15UT       3.67         2.67         2.33
+12-15UT       2.33         2.67         2.00
-15-18UT       3.00         2.00         1.00
+15-18UT       4.67 (G1)    2.33         2.67
+18-21UT       5.67 (G2)    3.00         3.00
-18-21UT       3.00         2.00         2.33
+21-00UT       4.33         3.00         2.33
-21-00UT       3.67         3.67         2.67

-Rationale: G3 (Strong) geomagnetic storms are expected on 13 May due to
+Rationale: G1-G2 (Minor-Moderate) geomagnetic storms are likely on 14
-ongoing CME activity.
-Continuing, but weaker CME influences are
-anticipated to decrease responses down to unsettled to G1 (Minor) levels
-on 14 May.
+May and G1 conditions are likely on 15 May as CME influence wanes.

 B. NOAA Solar Radiation Activity Observation and Forecast

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was
 above S-scale storm level thresholds.

-Solar Radiation Storm Forecast for May 13-May 15 2024
+Solar Radiation Storm Forecast for May 14-May 16 2024

-              May 13  May 14  May 15
+              May 14  May 15  May 16
-S1 or greater   60%     60%      5%
+S1 or greater   99%     25%      5%

-Rationale: S1 (Minor) or greater solar radiation storms remain likely
+Rationale: S1 (Minor) solar radiation storms are expected on 14 May with
-due primarily to the enhanced solar energetic particle environment, and
-favorable location and potential of Region 3664 for future events 13-14
-May.
+a chance on 15 May due to the eruptive potential from Region 3664.

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R3 levels were observed over the past 24
+Radio blackouts reaching the R2 levels were observed over the past 24
 hours.
-The largest was at May 12 2024 1626 UTC.
+The largest was at May 13 2024 0944 UTC.

-Radio Blackout Forecast for May 13-May 15 2024
+Radio Blackout Forecast for May 14-May 16 2024

-              May 13        May 14        May 15
+              May 14        May 15        May 16
-R1-R2           95%           95%           15%
+R1-R2           80%           40%           40%
-R3 or greater   75%           75%            5%
+R3 or greater   40%           10%           10%

-Rationale: R1-R2 (Minor-Moderate) radio blackouts are expected 13-14
+Rationale: R1-R3 (Minor-Strong) conditions are expected on 14 May due
-May, with some likelihood of further R3 (Strong) events due primarily to
-the flare potential of Region 3664.
+to the flare potential of Region 3664.
+As the region rotates around the
+Suns W limb, R1-R2 (Minor-Moderate) probabilities drop to just a chance
+from the remaining active regions on the Suns visible disk.

 ```